FredASHELL/quit-em-all/README.md

 # quit-em-all
 An app used to quit all applications.
-[REQUIRES MACOS]
+# warning
+Requires Automator and macOS.